OWASP/www-chapter-chandigarh/index.md

 ---

 ![OWASP Chandigarh Logo](/assets/images/final.jpeg)<br>
-Welcome to the Chandigarh chapter homepage.OWASP Chandigarh Chapter is free to join and open to all.
+<b>Welcome to the Chandigarh chapter homepage.OWASP Chandigarh Chapter is free to join and open to all.
 We meet to discuss & demonstrate web and browser-based vulnerabilities, tools & solutions.
-The chapter leaders are [Arjun Chaudhary](mailto:arjun.chaudhary@owasp.org)
+The chapter leaders are [Arjun Chaudhary](mailto:arjun.chaudhary@owasp.org)</b>

 ## Participate
 There are 2 ways to participate in the OWASP Chandigarh Chapter Events